lucky-wolf/DW2-XL/README.md

 ## Misc
 - Technocracy is only available to Ackdarians, as stated in the game's messaging.
 - Experimental Warp Fields allow for nearby exploration - more functinoal than the base game, making for a more gradual early game.

-FIX THE DAMN REACTORS & HYPER DRIVE TO OFFER DECISION POINTS AT LEVEL 2